maxpat78/w32lex/README.md

 w32_cmd
 =======

-This experimental module tries to provide a conformant CMD parser with `cmd_parse`.
+This experimental module tries to provide a conformant CMD parser with `cmd_parse`, and a mslex-like one with `cmd_split`.

 Some annotations about a Windows Command Prompt (CMD) parser follow.